Grace Van Pelt: Relationship with Rigsby

 In the third season, Van Pelt dates FBI agent Craig O'Laughlin, much to Rigsby's displeasure.
 Van Pelt and O'Laughlin get engaged in the episode Blood for Blood, stunning Rigsby, who still loves her.
 In "Like a Redheaded Stepchild," she invites Rigsby to the wedding, but he refuses the invitation, stating he still loves her and cannot watch her marry another man.
 However, he helps them get the area they want for their wedding.
 In "Strawberries and Cream", O'Laughlin is revealed to be a mole for Red John.
 Van Pelt tells him he was a suspect after another agent became the main suspect, allowing Red John to find out their plan.
 Grace is shocked by his actions and more so when O'Laughlin makes it clear he never truly loved her.
 He is shot dead by Van Pelt and Hightower after he shoots and wounds Lisbon.
 Van Pelt cries over his body as O'Laughlin completes his dying act of ripping off the necklace he gave her.

 During season four, she seems a little over the edge.
 In one episode, a man reacts badly to being arrested and slaps Van Pelt.
 Van Pelt then punches the man in the kidneys.
 In "My Bloody Valentine", the necklace O'Laughlin gave Grace is returned to her.
 The necklace makes her anxious to the point that Lisbon asks if she wants her to take it away.
 During the remainder of the episode, Grace has visions of Craig.
 She and Jane then talk about the situation.
 In another episode, two other agents are threatened and without hesitation, she sneaks up behind the man and shoots him.
 She starts going to therapy towards the beginning of the season, but it is presumed she no longer is.
 Her fellow agents all express concern for her, but she insists she's fine.

 During season 5, she is shown to still be close to Rigsby, hugging him when his father dies.
 In the episode "Red in Tooth and Claw", Van Pelt asks Lisbon if she can take an intensive computer course which will require her to be gone for some time.
-Lisbon approaches Bertram, who originally says no to the request, but later changes his mind and authorizes the course.
+Lisbon approaches Bertram, who originally says no to the request, but later changes his mind and authorizes the course (during which actress Amanda Righetti was actually on maternity leave).

 While Van Pelt is away at the computer intensive, Rigsby is shown to still have very strong feelings for her.
 In the episode "Red Velvet Cupcakes", Van Pelt and Rigsby go undercover as a couple with relationship problems.
 After the case is closed, they get back together.
 In "Wedding in Red", Rigsby proposes to her and she accepts; they are married later in the same episode.

 In the episode "My Blue Heaven", it is revealed that Rigsby and Van Pelt have a daughter named Maddy.